lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Hint text shows "Drag to pan"; the zoom percentage badge is hidden.

 - Game page controls:
-  - When exiting fullscreen on the image, the `When?` and `Where?` cards briefly highlight for 1s with an orange ring and subtle pulse to draw attention (`ring-2 ring-orange-500 animate-pulse`).
-Implemented in `src/components/layouts/GameLayout1.tsx` via `highlightInputs` state.
+  - When exiting fullscreen on the image, the `When?` and `Where?` labels perform a 1s typewriter animation in orange, then revert to the normal label color (white in dark mode, dark gray in light).
+There is no card ring/pulse on initial reveal.
+Implemented in `src/components/layouts/GameLayout1.tsx` with local `titlesAnimating`, `whenAnimIndex`, and `whereAnimIndex` state.
   - The Hints button in the bottom action bar is compact with a `HelpCircle` icon and a small count chip (e.g., `3/14`).

 ## Game Round Validation and Alerts